Skip to content

 “I hope you realise by now that you are buying a service as much as a product.”Peter Johnson, Comfort Zone Insulation Team

 I sell all three products.
-I fit batts every week for the people who want them, and the polyester ones are genuinely good.
+I fit batts every week for the people who want them, and the polyester ones are a decent product.
 But I don’t have a dog in the fight between my own two products, so when I tell you the cellulose wins, it’s because after 6,000 roofs I’ve watched what each one does over time.
 If you want them lined up side by side, read cellulose vs fibreglass batts or the full 3-way comparison table.

 Cellulose viewed straight up through the centre of a roof, one continuous blanket, no gaps anywhere.
 We make this in Tiaro; you can see how it’s made in our factory.